agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 ---

 [^docusign]: DocuSign and I were unable to schedule an on-site before my other offers would have expired.
-[^2]: The role was a little heavier on [the "analytics" side of data science than the "building" side][ab] which I prefer.
+[^ab]: The role was a little heavier on [the "analytics" side of data science than the "building" side][ab] which I prefer.

 [ab]: https://www.dezyre.com/article/type-a-data-scientist-vs-type-b-data-scientist/194